Selectman, business leader push back against teen’s balloon ban proposal

 “We walk the beaches of Maine, my wife more than I. We never go without a trash bag.
 It’s a matter of social responsibility.
 It doesn’t ring well that we start telling people that they cant use something.
 There isn’t a thing that man has made that something can’t go wrong with.
 So I’m troubled by this type of approach,” Gallant said.

 Jones said he would like to have a proposed balloon ban ordinance before voters in November.
-The subcommittee will meet with Jones again at 9 a.m. next Tuesday, Sept.
-4 to see if they can agree on an ordinance to bring before the Board of Selectmen at its next meeting on Sept.
+The subcommittee will meet with Jones again at 9 a.m.
+Tuesday, Sept.
+4, to see if they can agree on an ordinance to bring before the Board of Selectmen at its next meeting Sept.
 11.

 Follow the Bangor Daily News on Facebook for the latest Maine news.